FOSSEE/online_test/README.md

 Main author: Prabhu Ramachandran

-I gratefully acknowledge help from the following:
+Help from the following is gratefully acknowledged:

  - Nishanth Amuluru originally from FOSSEE who wrote bulk of the login/registration code.
 He wrote an initial first cut of a quiz app